Bigardcode/Tripartite_Netwok_tutorial/README.md

           #With the count matrix, cts, and the sample information, coldata, we can construct a DESeqDataSet:
            cds <- DESeqDataSetFromMatrix(GSE104836, colData, design = ~group)

--step z.  converting counts to integer mode
+- step z.  converting counts to integer mode cds
-         cds

          ## Step 5. #Normalization with Deseq2